camunda/camunda-docs-manual/content/reference/rest/history/case-definition/get-finished-case-instance-report.md

 ---

-Retrieves a report about case definition and finished case instances relevant to history cleanup (See
+Retrieves a report about a case definition and finished case instances relevant to history cleanup (see
-<a href="{{< relref "user-guide/process-engine/history.md#history-cleanup" >}}">History cleanup</a>) so that you can tune the history time to live.
-These reports include the count of the finished historic case instances and  cleanable case instances, and basic case definition data - id, key, name and version.
+<a href="{{< relref "user-guide/process-engine/history.md#history-cleanup" >}}">History cleanup</a>), so that you can tune the history time to live.
+These reports include a count of the finished historic case instances, cleanable case instances and basic case definition data - id, key, name and version.

 # Method